noemichis/beatrix-ch-portfoliowebsite/README.md

 - On the left, the logo creates a link to the landing page.
 - On the right, the navigation links lead to the `About` section, `Gallery` and `Get in touch` pages.
 - Navigation elements scale up on hover, improving user experience.
-- An active class is set so the current page is be underlined
+- An active class is set so the current page is underlined.

 #### Navigation on larger screens
 ![Navigation bar for larger screens](assets/readme/nav-desktop.jpg)